-To book Oliver James please contact a JLA agent.
+To book Oliver James please contact your JLA Agent.

 The clinical psychologist believes that extreme inequality and the pursuit of wealth has distorted human values and led to a form of mental disorder, or ‘affluenza.’
 In presentations and in his latest book The Selfish Capitalist, Oliver argues that short-termism and an obsession with market solutions increases the sense of insecurity.
 As painful as it is, he sees a benefit in the economic crisis if it makes western culture move the emphasis from ‘having’ to ‘being.’